louisahsmith/allofus-pregnancy/README.md

 Smith, Louisa H, Wanjiang Wang, Brianna Keefe-Oates.
 "Pregnancy episodes in All of Us: harnessing multi-source data for pregnancy-related research."
 Journal of the American Medical Informatics Association 31, no. 12 (December 2024): 2789–2799. https://doi.org/10.1093/jamia/ocae195

-## Warning
+## Warning ⚠️

 In the latest version of the All of Us data (V8), "perinatal" related codes are suppressed.
-A list of suppressed codes is available here: https://docs.google.com/spreadsheets/d/1sPMzOod784PAR0RfjuDezoT15z7w1e0RZsMVlpT2378/edit?gid=168982584#gid=168982584.
+A list of suppressed codes is available [here](https://docs.google.com/spreadsheets/d/1sPMzOod784PAR0RfjuDezoT15z7w1e0RZsMVlpT2378/edit?gid=168982584#gid=168982584).
 Unfortunately, this makes this algorithm essentially useless, and pregnancy-related research impossible.
+Please contact the All of Us Research Program directly to let them know how this change affects you.

 ## Code